Maine Nears Legal Sports Betting

 Thus, operators like William Hill or BetStars, already given the green light in other states, could qualify to operate an online sportsbook in Maine.
 The idea is to make Maine sports betting a “free market” industry.
 Let the customers sort out which operators win and lose.

 There was some pushback in the legislature over this.
 Opponents felt that existing brick-and-mortar betting venues should be the only ones who can operate online sportsbooks, as they pay state property taxes and hire local employees.
-The old “think local, buy local” philosophy, which certainly has its merits.
+This is the old “think local, buy local” philosophy, which certainly has its merits.

 The bill’s sponsor, Senator Louis Luchini, didn’t think tethering made sense, though, and much preferred the “free market” approach.